Estimated reading time: 5 minutes

 In fact, there’s a whole science and theory behind putting a value on all kinds of trees, and that includes the fruit trees in your garden.

-Most people think of the value of their fruit trees in terms of the fruit they produce.
-Most gardeners would agree that home-grown fruit has huge value, mostly because of the satisfaction you get from harvesting fruit from your backyard.
-The money you save by not having to buy fruit usually comes a close second.
+From that point of view, most gardeners would agree that home-grown fruit has huge value, mostly because of the satisfaction you get from harvesting fruit from your backyard.

 Dig a little deeper, and it’s obvious that your tree also provides value in terms of things like beauty, shade, and giving you a reason to get outside in the garden.